 The Architects Board of Western Australia established under the Architects Act 2004.

+The Arts and Culture Trust established under the Arts and Culture Trust Act 2021.

 Any board constituted under section 3 of the Parks and Reserves Act 1895 other than the Parliamentary Reserve Board.

 The Board of directors of Gold Corporation constituted under the Gold Corporation Act 1987.